 Marketing automation can be a time-saver for social media marketing.
 But you don’t want to miss the opportunity for real-time engagement and relationship building.

-When a user reaches out to you on social, make sure an actual human answers to their message with an authentic reply.
+When a user reaches out to you on social media, make sure an actual human answers their message with an authentic reply.
 This kind of personalization can humanize your brand.
 It helps you form meaningful connections with your customers.